Student Campus Accommodations

 - Classroom and educational environment

 - Other student based responsibilities, activities, and programming

 For more information contact a Disability Specialist on your home campus:

-Student Disability Service Centers may be able to provide a student some information on resources available at the university and in the community to help meet access needs that are outside the realm of “reasonable accommodations”.
-For example, Student Disability Service Centers may be able to connect a student with accessible transportation sources to enable the student to better access community shopping and dining facilities.
+Student Access Service Centers may be able to provide a student some information on resources available at the university and in the community to help meet access needs that are outside the realm of “reasonable accommodations”.
+For example, Student Access Service Centers may be able to connect a student with accessible transportation sources to enable the student to better access community shopping and dining facilities.

 Prospective Student Accommodations:

 Individuals who wish to apply for enrollment at WSU may contact the Office of Admissions to request reasonable accommodations in the admissions process.

 WSU Office of Admissions

 370 Lighty Student Services Building

 Website: WSU Admissions